-The Coordinator of Alcohol and Other Drug Services is responsible for the development and implementation of AOD psycho-educational sanctioned group sessions/counseling within the Office of Counseling, Disability, Alcohol and Other Drug Services, screenings, individual counseling sessions, and referral service.
-This position is housed in the Office of Counseling, Disability, Alcohol and Other Drug Services and falls under the Division of Student Affairs.
-Additionally, the Coordinator of Alcohol and Other Drug Services is the Chair of Alcohol, Tobacco and Other Drugs Task Force (AToD) and the Director of Student Health Services oversees the Peer Educator Program who provides educational campus- wide alcohol and drug programming.
+The Coordinator of Alcohol and Other Drug Services is responsible for the development and implementation of sanctioned meetings with the Office of Alcohol and Other Drug Services.
+This area is housed in the Kean Wellness Center and falls under the Division of Integrated Health, Safety and Response Services.
+The Coordinator of Alcohol and Other Drug Services is the Chair of Alcohol, Tobacco and Other Drugs Task Force (AToD) and the Director of Student Health Services oversees the Peer Educator Program who provides educational campus- wide alcohol and drug programming.